Muzaffar Shah I: Tughluq governor of Gujarat (1391–1407)

-Gujarat Sultanate (1407–1411)
+Sultan of Gujarat (1407–1411)

+Invasion of Malwa Sultanate

-At this time Álp Khán, son of Diláwar Khán of Málwa, was rumoured to have poisoned his father and ascended the throne with the title of Sultán Hushang Ghori.
-On hearing this Muzaffar Sháh marched against Hushang and besieged him in Dhár.He had successful expedition against Dhar (Malwa) which came under his control.
+In 1406, Ap Khán, son of Dilawar Khan of the Malwa Sultanate, was rumoured to have poisoned his father and ascended the throne with the title of Sultan Hushang Shah.
+On hearing this Muzaffar Sháh marched against Hushang and besieged him in Dhar.
+He had successful expedition against Dhar which came under his control.

-Muzaffar handed Hushang to the charge of his brother Shams Khán, on whom he conferred the title of Nasrat Khán.
-Hushang remained a year in confinement, and Músa Khán one of his relations usurped his authority.
-On hearing this, Hushang begged to be released, and Muzaffar Sháh not only agreed to his prayer, but sent his grandson Áhmed Khán (later Ahmad Shah I) with an army to reinstate him.
-This expedition was successful; the fortress of Mándu was taken and the usurper Músa Khán was put to flight. Áhmed Khán returned to Gujarát in 1409–10 AD.
-Meanwhile Muzaffar advancing towards Delhi to aid Nasir-ud-Din Mahmud Shah Tughluq, prevented an intended attack on that city by Sultán Ibráhím of Jaunpur.
+Muzaffar handed Hushang to the charge of his brother Shams Khan, on whom he conferred the title of Nasrat Khan.
+Hushang remained a year in confinement, and Musa Khan one of his relations usurped his authority.
+On hearing this, Hushang begged to be released, and Muzaffar Shah not only agreed to his prayer, but sent his grandson Ahmed Khan later Ahmad Shah I with an army to reinstate him.
+This expedition was successful; the fortress of Mandu was taken, and the usurper Musa Khan was put to flight.
+Ahmed Khan returned to Gujarat in 1409–10 AD.
+Meanwhile, Muzaffar advancing towards Delhi to aid Nasir-ud-Din Mahmud Shah Tughluq, prevented an intended attack on that city by Sultan Ibrahim of Jaunpur.

 He had suppressed a rebellion or sent an unsuccessful expedition to Kanthkot in Kutch.
 According to Mirat-i-Ahmadi, he abdicated the throne in favour of his grandson Ahmad Shah I in 1410 due to his failing health.
 He died five months and 13 days later.
 According to Mirat-i-Sikandari, Ahmad Shah was going to an expedition to quell the rebellion of Kolis of Ashawal.
 After leaving Patan, he convened an assembly of Ulemas and asked a question that should he took retribution his father's unjust death.
 Ulemas replied in favour and he got the written answers.
 He returned to Patan and forced his grandfather Muzaffar Shah to drink poison which killed him.
 He was buried in Patan.
 Ahmad Shah I succeeded him at the age of 19 in 1411.

+Two younger sons of Muzaffar, Firuz Khan and Haibat Khan had rebelled against their nephew with the assistance of Hushang Shah of Malwa, but were defeated.
+Another son of Muzaffar, Fath Khan, went to Delhi and served as a general under Mubarak Shah of Delhi Sultanate, eventually gaining the title of Khan-i-Azam.
+One son of Sultan Muzaffar, Mahtab Khan, served in the army of his great-grandnephew, Ahmad Shah II in the Battle of Kapadvanj during Mahmud Khalji's invasion of Gujarat.